What you need to know about the student loan forgiveness program

 A federal appeals court has temporarily blocked President Biden's student loan forgiveness plan as of Friday, Oct.
-21, stopping any debt from being erased while the legal challenge works its way through the courts.
+21, stopping any debt from being erased while the legal challenge makes its way to the Supreme Court.

 Six states (Iowa, Nebraska, Kansas, Missouri, Arkansas and South Carolina) have filed a lawsuit against the program, saying the Biden administration does not have the legal authority to broadly cancel student loan debt.

-That didn't stop the education department from last week launching its online application at StudentAid.Gov, where it says more than 22 million people have already applied for the one-time college debt cancellation.
+That didn't stop the education department from launching its online application at StudentAid.Gov, where more than 26 million people applied for the one-time college debt cancellation.

 There has been a lot of talk recently about the student loan forgiveness program recently announced by President Biden.

 You may have heard about $10,000 or even $20,000 in student loans being forgiven.
 Perhaps you read something about income requirements to qualify.
 Maybe you even saw the whole program could still be cancelled!

 To clear up confusion and give you a better picture the facts surrounding student loan forgiveness, we’ll explain more about the proposed federal program, its qualifications, and how it could impact you.

 Will student loans be forgiven?